10 Money-Saving Gift Ideas

-I started with Plan To Eat and loved how easy it was to plan things with the calendar view.
+I started with Plan To Eat and love how easy it is to plan things with the calendar view.

-This magnetic menu sticks to your fridge and lets the whole family see what’s planned.
+We use a magnetic menu that sticks to the fridge and lets the whole family see what’s planned.

 We had shopping list pads on the counter and on the fridge, and I had a digital list on my phone.
 Having it all together in one place makes things much easier.

 7 – Coupon Books/School Spirit Cards

 Not only do they save him money on places he already frequents, but he’s able to discover all sorts of new places to explore.
 And at a discount!

-For example, the Chick-fil-A deal on last year’s spirit card was for a free sandwich with the purchase of a combo meal.
+For example, the Chick-fil-A deal on a previous year’s spirit card was for a free sandwich with the purchase of a combo meal.

 8 – Gift Cards